nestjs/docs.nestjs.com/content/middlewares.md

 The `'ab*cd'` route path will match `abcd`, `ab_cd`, `abecd`, and so on.
 The characters `?`, `+`, `*`, and `()` may be used in a route path, and are subsets of their regular expression counterparts.
 The hyphen ( `-`) and the dot (`.`) are interpreted literally by string-based paths.

-> info **Hint** Route wildcards do not work with fastify platform applications, since fastify [does not support wildcard routes](https://github.com/nestjs/nest/issues/972#issuecomment-516707805).
+> warning **Warning** Route wildcards do not work with fastify platform applications, since fastify [does not support wildcard routes](https://github.com/nestjs/nest/issues/972#issuecomment-516707805).

 #### Middleware consumer